 Use: Labeled Indications

-Short-term (few weeks) adjunct therapy in obese patients with an initial body mass index (BMI) ≥30 kg/m2 or ≥27 kg/m2 in the presence of other risk factors (eg, diabetes, hyperlipidemia, controlled hypertension); therapy should be used in conjunction with a comprehensive weight management program.
+Obesity (short-term adjunct): Short-term (few weeks) adjunct in a regimen of weight reduction based on exercise, behavioral modification and caloric restriction in the management of exogenous obesity with an initial body mass index (BMI) ≥30 kg/m2 or ≥27 kg/m2 in the presence of other risk factors (eg, diabetes, hyperlipidemia, controlled hypertension).

-Hypersensitivity or idiosyncrasy to phentermine or other sympathomimetic amines or any component of the formulation; history of cardiovascular disease (arrhythmias, congestive heart failure, coronary artery disease, stroke, uncontrolled hypertension); hyperthyroidism, glaucoma, agitated states, history of drug abuse; use during or within 14 days following MAO inhibitor therapy; pregnancy, breast-feeding
+Hypersensitivity or idiosyncrasy to phentermine, other sympathomimetic amines or any component of the formulation; history of cardiovascular disease (eg, arrhythmias, congestive heart failure, coronary artery disease, stroke, uncontrolled hypertension); hyperthyroidism, glaucoma, agitated states, history of drug abuse; use during or within 14 days following MAO inhibitor therapy; pregnancy, breast-feeding

 Note: Dosing is presented in terms of the salt, phentermine hydrochloride (not as phentermine base).

 Capsule, tablet (excluding Lomaira): 15 to 37.5 mg daily given in 1 to 2 divided doses.
 Individualize to achieve adequate response with lowest effective dose.

 Tablet (Lomaira only): 8 mg 3 times daily.
 Individualize to achieve adequate response with lowest effective dose.